SiebertT/EnterpriseLinux2017/report/Task 04 DHCP/cheat-sheet DHCP.md

 2. Is the router/default gateway correct? `ip r -n`
 3. Is a DNS-server available? `cat /etc/resolv.conf`

-## Add Samba/Vsftpd roles to pr011 in site.yml
+## Add DHCP role to pr001 in site.yml
-open site.yml in notepad ++
+open site.yml in notepad ++ or your text editor

-under the new host pr011, under roles, Add:
+For the new host, pr001,  Add:

 	- hosts: pr001
 	  become: true
 	  roles:
 	    - bertvv.rh-base
 	    - bertvv.dhcp

 > make sure there are 2 spaces infront of any added role

-This role has to be downloaded first under the folder /C/Users/Siebert/Documents/elnx-sme-SiebertT/ansible/roles.
+This role has to be downloaded first under the folder _.../ansible/roles_

 ## Downloading a role
 For Windows, download the scripts from a GitHub Repository as a .zip and place them in the roles folder in the ansible folder.

-now run the `roles-deps.sh` script from the directory of the project (Users/Documents/elnx-sme-SiebertT)
+now run the `roles-deps.sh` script from the directory of the project through your CLI (Users/Documents/elnx-sme-SiebertT)

 You can find the DHCP role [here](https://github.com/bertvv/ansible-role-dhcp)